-- Turn mains supply on at main isolator - Display will show "WAIT" for approx. 15 secs while system reads sensors. - Display will change to show READY - Press SET to enter the SETUP screen or press OK to start the combustion cycle, display will then show RUNNING. - The display will show the set timer period as a countdown function.
+- Turn mains supply on at main isolator - Display will show "WAIT" for approx. 15 secs while system reads sensors. - If sensors are within range AND the actual boiler temperature is 10°C below the SET boiler temperature the display will show READY - Touch the screen to enter the SETUP screen and then press START BOILER to start the combustion cycle, display will then show RUNNING. - The display will show the set timer period as a countdown function.

-Note: when the mains supply is first connected to TS2E system the fan will start to rotate immediately at slow speed, if the boiler is left in the READY mode the fan will fully stop after a short time.
+Note: when the mains supply is first connected to TS3E system the fan will start to rotate immediately at slow speed, if the boiler is left in the READY mode the fan will fully stop after a short time.

-Similarly when the boiler shows FINISHED, or OK is pressed to interrupt a cycle, the fan may take several minutes before coming to a complete stop.
+Similarly when the boiler shows FINISHED, or STOP BOILER is pressed to interrupt a cycle, the fan may take several minutes before coming to a complete stop.